erroronline1/caro/readme.md

 * Adult genderless - the person
 * Informal you - "buddy"
-* Formal you - "your honor" (this is the german model part where there is more than just "you") such a replacement may be named addressee.
+* Formal you - "your honor" (this is the german model part where there is more than just "you") Such a replacement may be named addressee.
 If a generic text chunk contains :adresseee this will be replaced with the chosen genus from a selection list.
 If you intend to write a text for the insurance company you may talk about the patient and select a genus from the first four options, if you address the customer directly you may choose one of the last two depending on your individual distance.
 A selection of the desired genus will be rendered on the creation form and reused for all types of replacements.

 On creating a text you can make use of predefined replacements that may contain the grammatical case (e.g. *:addresseeNomative*, *:addresseeAccusative*, *:addresseeDative*, etc.).
 Undefined placeholders will be rendered to an input field where it can be typed in and used repeatedly:
-*"Today we inform you about *

 *"We write to inform you about :addresseeAccusative, :name.
 We just want to tell you :name is doing fine. :addresseeNomative can make use of the aid."*

 Text templates arrange generic text chunks.
 Arrange or group chunks within the [drag and drop editor](#miscellaneous).
 Chunks can always be unselected to customize to the actual use case.
 Grouping chunks enhances the perception of the creation form.

-Output wil be copied to clipboad on clicking or tapping the output field.
+Output will be copied to clipboad on clicking or tapping the output field.

 ```mermaid
 graph TD;